radicle-foundation/radworks-governance/manual.md

 RAD Governance Proposals (RGPs) must be formally labeled with the phase of the proposal, #, and title (e.g. [Discussion/Formal Review/Submission][RGP - #] - [PROPOSAL TITLE])

+**Discussion & Formal Review**
 A RGP must first complete **an off-chain review process** before it can be submitted on-chain.
 This process includes the *Discussion* and *Formal Review* phases of our governance process.
 Having a public off-chain review process allows for proposals to be reviewed, discussed, and improved by the Radworks community before reaching an on-chain vote.
 These steps help provide on-chain voters with more context on community sentiment and proposal development which ideally leads to more informed and less contentious decisions, and it protects the Radworks by ensuring that on-chain vote has already been vetted and reviewed in a transparent manner.

+The _Formal Review_ phase includes a Snapshot poll for each proposal to show consensus around a proposal moving forward to and on-chain vote.
+This is the last chance to propose any changes to active proposals.
 In order to post a Snapshot poll for a Formal Review, you need to be added as an "author" in our Snapshot space.
 This is to prevent spam proposals.
 Please reach out to Shelby (shelb_ee#9785 on Discord) with the Ethereum address of the party posting your proposal.
 All Snapshot Polls must begin on **5:00pm GMT+2** the **third Monday of the month** and end at **5:00pm GMT+2** on the **following Monday**.
 Each Snapshot poll must have three voting options: `Yes` `No` and `Abstain`.

+**Submission**
 A RGP can be submitted to on-chain governance by anyone who has an amount of $RAD greater than or equal to **1% of the total $RAD supply** delegated to their address (i.e ≥ 1M $RAD).
 Please add any executable proposal code to the [proposal code archive](https://github.com/radicle-foundation/radworks-governance/tree/main/proposals).

 ### Proposal Types